High from Delaware

 My favorite daydream is of Enrique on his next job interview.

-“So, why exactly did you get fired from your last job?” they ask, and he hesitates.
-“I was named a recurring character in a marijuana blog,” he deadpans.
+“So, why exactly did you get fired from your last job?” they ask, and he pauses.
+“I was named a recurring character in a marijuana blog,” he replies.

 Enrique believes he is a member of the “other universe.”
 The one where talented, hardworking people watch incompetent, pretentious pricks breathe different molecules and always come out ahead.